 Posted by Gabriella Fundaro on April 13, 2018

-In our earlier post, we discussed the important role that marketing plays in the customer experience, through things like touchpoints, branding and customer journey mapping.
+In our earlier post, we discussed the important role that marketing plays in the customer experience.
+This includes things like touchpoints, branding and customer journey mapping.
 And while more and more companies are acknowledging that importance, research suggests that just 14% of B2B companies have the customer experience embedded into the fabric of their business.
-That leaves a lot of room to grow when it comes to improving the customer experience at B2B companies.
+That leaves a lot of room to grow when it comes to improving the B2B customer experience.

 Here are a few ways you can start to become more customer-centric.